Lime expands its ambition to cars

 "We want people to use micro-mobility [scooters and bikes] in high-density areas maybe and car-share or pod-share for suburban areas."

+Electric car company Yoogo, which launched in Christchurch last year, has now come to Auckland but has just two cars in the city and must be picked up and dropped off at the ANZ Centre car park on Albert St.

+They can be booked by the minute and unlocked via an app and picked up.

-Lime's latest idea is similar to New Zealand's largest car-sharing company Cityhop, which has a fleet of more than 80 vehicles in Auckland and Wellington.
+Cityhop has a fleet of more than 80 vehicles in Auckland and Wellington.
+But they charge by the hour rather than by the minute and have fewer, designated parking areas than what Lime wants.

-Users sign up with a driver's licence and credit card, before they are sent a special smartcard.

-After a booking has been made, the smartcard is used to unlock a vehicle, which is parked in a designated carpark or spot.
+Other companies, Roam, Yourdrive and Mevo allow private car owners to rent their vehicles to members of the public.

 The NZ Automobile Association has welcomed Lime's idea, saying it would offer people more options.

-AA principal advisor for infrastructure, Barney Irvine, said typically, these kinds of schemes worked best in cities with much higher population density to that in Auckland.
+AA principal adviser for infrastructure, Barney Irvine, said typically, these kinds of schemes worked best in cities with much higher population density to that in Auckland.

-"It would be really interesting to see how much demand there is out there,'' he said.

-"If they can make it work, it's only good news for the transport business.''
+"It would be really interesting to see how much demand there is out there," he said.
+"If they can make it work, it's only good news for the transport business."

-Asked if there might be any worries or potential issues ahead for such a scheme, he acknowledged that there would inevitably be some issues - but which came part and parcel of the sharing economy.
+"Adding cars to a gridlocked city isn't going to help with congestion and isn't going to be a very quick way of getting around, unless you're travelling after hours.
+The problem is, most people want to travel at the same time, which is how rush hours are created."

-In Seattle, Lime has a licence for 500 rideshare cars.
-It is using the Fiat 500 - a petrol-powered car - although Sun says the ultimate aim is to convert Pod to an electric vehicle fleet.
-Pods can be left in any public carpark.
+In Seattle, Lime is using the Fiat 500, a petrol-powered car, and Lime staff run around town to refuel the cars.

+Sun says the ultimate aim is to convert Pod to an electric vehicle fleet.

 "We want to make it very affordable," Sun said.

-"It's US$1 to unlock a car and the per minute price is 30 to 40c so cheaper than a taxi or an Uber, and it's cheaper than taking your own car because you don't have to pay for the parking."
+"It's ... cheaper than a taxi or an Uber, and it's cheaper than taking your own car because you don't have to pay for the parking."

 If Lime launches in Auckland with petrol-powered Pods, it will buy carbon credits to offset emissions, Sun said.

-And if successful, it was not yet known how many pods would be involved in an initial roll-out.
+It was not yet known how many pods would be involved in an initial roll-out.

-Lime Asia-Pacific manager Mitchell Price said the company was in talks with Auckland Council about making public carparks in some areas of the city mixed-use, so they could be used for one car/ pod or five Lime scooters.
+Lime Asia-Pacific manager Mitchell Price said the company was in talks with Auckland Council about making public carparks in some areas of the city mixed-use, so they could be used for one Pod or five Lime scooters.

 An Auckland Council spokeswoman told the Weekend Herald it was yet to be formally approached about the idea, but is open to meeting with the company to discuss the venture.